-Adult Class II Palliative Treatment
+Adult Class II Sedation and Palliative Treatment

-Palliative treatment is treatment to lessen pain from an oral condition.
+Sedation plays a supporting role in your treatment, and palliative treatment is treatment to lessen pain from an oral condition.
 We pay 50% of the allowable expense for these services after you pay your deductible.